 Rear Admiral Yoost Frederiek Mengko has held a wide range of field, administrative, and overseas postings for the Indonesian military.
 He has been involved in numerous overseas conferences and seminars and served on a number of delegations during bilateral and multilateral talks.
 He has also served as a senior country consultant for various international agencies operating in Indonesia.

 Yoost began his military career in 1969 and spent his first 10 years serving the Indonesian Navy and the Navy’s training center.
 He received his First Admiral’s star upon completing his post as the Indonesian Defense Attaché in Canberra, Australia, where he served a three-year tour from 1991-1994.

-Upon his promotion to Rear Admiral (two-star) in 1998, he was named assistant chief of Navy, where he focused on maritime intelligence and coordinated the board of expert staffs advising the chief of the Indonesian Navy on special issues.
+Upon his promotion to Rear Admiral (two-star) in 1998, he was named assistant chief of Navy.
+He focused on maritime intelligence and coordinated the board of expert staff advising the chief of the Indonesian Navy on special issues.

 - Indonesian Naval Academy

 other team members

 Air Chief Marshall (Retired) Chappy Hakim is the former chief of the Indonesian Air Force staff and has extensive experience in the aviation industry.
 Chappy has written many articles on aviation for the Indonesian mass media and lectures for the master and doctorate programs at the Faculty of Economy, University of Indonesia.
 He has published a number of books, mostly on Indonesian aviation.

 Dr. Marzuki Darusman is a prominent Indonesian political figure recognized for his extraordinary contributions to domestic and international human rights.
 He is an active participant in international seminars and conferences for bilateral state relations, as well as global security issues.